 As befitting Macon’s benumbed character, the score stays at a fairly subdued level throughout most of the film.
 Though there are rare moments of forward motion, the score revolves upon itself, displaying the hints of sadness inherent in the story.
 The score is a constant circle of motifs struggling to escape the steady tempos and quiet dynamics.

 But Williams can’t break free until Macon does.
-In the final scene as Macon leaves his former life behind for good to go back to Muriel (Davis), the motifs weave in and out, reflecting the conflicting emotions within Macon.
-The strings build and build utnil the Macon’s taxi grinds to a halt in front of a beckoning Muriel.
+In the final scene, as Macon leaves his former life behind for good to go back to Muriel (Davis), the motifs weave in and out, reflecting the conflicting emotions within Macon.
+The strings build and build until Macon’s taxi grinds to a halt in front of a beckoning Muriel.
 As the glinting sunlight fades from the windshield, the rapturous joy on Muriel’s face is echoed in the orchestra’s final major chord.

-THE ACCIDENTAL TOURIST is a quiet film full of humor, love and pain, peopled by Tyler’s memorable characters.
-Though many carp about the monothematic nature of the nature, the score is one of Williams’s subtler efforts and it pays off.
+THE ACCIDENTAL TOURIST is a quiet film full of humor, love, and pain, peopled by Tyler’s memorable characters.
+Though many carp about the monothematic nature of the music, the score is one of Williams’s subtler efforts and it pays off.